jackhwl/EntityFrameworkCore6/EFCore6/ReadMe.md

 * .FromSqlRaw() .FromSqlInterpolated()
 * Adding Stored Procedures and Other Database Objects Using Migrations
 * Running Stored Procedure Queries with Raw SQL
+* Using Keyless Entities to Map to Views